FACTBOX-Pushed into the shadows, Islamic State still has global reach | Science-Environment

 Its fighters are scattered in autonomous cells https://www.reuters.com/world/middle-east/islamic-state-hits-back-aided-by-power-vacuum-iraq-syria-2022-02-02, its leadership is clandestine and its overall size hard to quantify, although the United Nations estimates it at 10,000 fighters in the heartlands.
 Last month's attack on the jail in Hasaka holding hundreds of jihadist detainees was its largest operation since the collapse of the caliphate, showing Islamic State can still carry out large-scale and lethal operations.

-AFRICA Groups affiliated operationally or by name to Islamic State are only a part of the militant threat across Africa.
-Others include al Qaeda-linked groups, Boko Haram in Nigeria and al-Shabaab, which is active in East Africa.
+Groups affiliated operationally or by name to Islamic State are only a part of the militant threat across Africa.
+Others include al Qaeda-linked groups like al-Shabaab, which is active East Africa, and Boko Haram in Nigeria.
+Islamic State has two known branches in the West and Central Africa region, which include multiple affiliates.

 The publication in March 2019 by Islamic State media of a picture of ISGS fighters under an ISWAP caption appeared to confirm a connection.
 The Africa Center for Strategic Studies linked 524 violent events to ISGS in 2020, more than double the numbers of 2019, and they resulted in more than 2,000 fatalities across Mali, Niger and Burkina Faso.

 The ongoing militant threat posed by various groups has been one of the main factors behind a series of military coups in West Africa over the last 18 months.
-One of the deadliest groups in Eastern Congo, the Allied Democratic Forces, has been linked to Islamic State by the U.S. State Department, who refer to them as ISIS-DRC.
+One of the deadliest groups in Eastern Democratic Republic of Congo, the Allied Democratic Forces, has been linked to Islamic State Central Africa Province by the U.S. State Department.

 Although the extent of the ADF's links to the movement are murky, the United States attributed the deaths of 849 civilians to the group in 2020.
 ADF killings surged by almost 50% in 2021, according to figures from the United Nations.
 More than 1,200 people were killed in such attacks.